girishji/scope.vim/README.md

 4. **Asynchronous Relevant Items Update on User Input:**
    - For dynamic searches like live grep, the list is updated asynchronously, but exclusively with relevant items, each time the user types something.

-Boilerplate code for each of these patterns can be found in `autoload/scope/fuzzy.vim`.
-Understand how it handles the different patterns and adapt or extend it according to your use case.
-Everything is exported.
+Representative code for each of these patterns can be found in `autoload/scope/fuzzy.vim`.

 ### Key Mappings